quoccuongLE/rag_llama_index_app/README.md

 # Acknowledgement

-This UI of the project is inspired by the work https://github.com/datvodinh/rag-chatbot/.
-I am graful for your great project!
+This project is inspired by the work https://github.com/datvodinh/rag-chatbot/.
+I am grateful for your awesome project!